atulonruby/nfl-rushing/README.md

 Notes:
-I have build a restful app using tableless model.
-This enabled the app to run validation and show error messages on screen.
+I have build a restful app using tableless model called Rushing.
+This enabled the app to run validation and show error messages on screen.I have written Rpsec unit test to cover Rushing model.
 I have used tabular.js to sort, filter and download csv on the front end side.